Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 11.8.3 Edge Computing Adaptation

-Adapting Adaptive Granularity Strategy for edge/IoT:
+Adapting Adaptive Granularity Governance: The Khan Microservice Pattern for edge/IoT:

 11.9 Conclusion: From Crisis to Clarity

-The Core Insight: Microservices architecture isn’t about following rules—it’s about making measurable trade-offs based on your specific context.
+The Core Insight: Microservices architecture isn’t about following rules: it’s about making measurable trade-offs based on your specific context.

 The Three Pillars: